paper2/github-actions-opentelemetry/README.md

 - 🔍 Collects Traces of GitHub Actions workflow, jobs, steps.
 - 📦 Sends data to any OTLP-compatible backend for monitoring and observability
 - 🚀 Easy integration with GitHub workflows

-## Limitations

-- Metric and attribute names may undergo breaking changes due to the experimental status.

 ## Metrics